-More information on harmful sexual behaviours (HSB) can be found at paragraphs 454-457 of KCSIE 2022, 'Sexual violence and sexual harassment between children at schools and colleges'.
+More information on harmful sexual behaviours (HSB) can be found at paragraphs 454-458 of KCSIE 2023, 'Sexual violence and sexual harassment between children at schools and colleges'.
 Advice should be taken, as appropriate, from children's social care, specialist sexual violence services and the police.
-The NSPCC also provides free and independent advice about HSB: NSPCC Learning - Protecting children from harmful sexual behaviour and NSPCC - Harmful sexual behaviour framework
+The NSPCC also provides free and independent advice about HSB: NSPCC Learning - Protecting children from harmful sexual behaviour and NSPCC - Harmful sexual behaviour framework proportional in the case of sexual harassment.
+This will be considered on a case-by-case basis.
+The exception to this requirement is if there is a reason to believe that informing a parent or carer will put a child at additional risk.
+Careful consideration, based, where appropriate, on advice from relevant agencies, will be given to what information is provided to the respective parents or carers about the other child involved and when this is provided.
+Further details on working with parents can be found in paragraphs 546-551 in KCSIE 2023.

-A useful case study explaining issues around the victim and alleged perpetrator(s) sharing classes can be found on page 126 of KCSIE 2022.
+A useful case study explaining issues around the victim and alleged perpetrator(s) sharing classes can be found on page 126 of KCSIE 2023.